k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

 * CatalogMaskingRecord
 * CatalogMaskingField

-Their purpose is to mask the values based on the Catalog’s classification and the masking rules definition.
+Their purpose is to mask the values based on the Catalog’s Classification and the masking rules definition.
 The object (or record) to be masked is set, using the following 3 actor’s input parameters that identify it in the Catalog: dataPlatform, schema and dataset.

 The Catalog-based masking logic is included in the **CatalogMaskigField** Actor while the **CatalogMaskingMapper** and the **CatalogMaskingRecord** Actors serve as a wrapper - on a dataset level and a record level respectively.